pageldev/libOpenDRIVE/README.md

 It's small and can be easily integrated in other projects.
 A core function is the parsing of OpenDRIVE files and the generation of 3D models.
 The library targets OpenDRIVE version 1.4.

 ## Example
 Here's an example of how code using libOpenDRIVE looks.
-For a more complete example refer to [test.cpp](test.cpp).
+For a more complete example refer to [tests/test.cpp](tests/test.cpp).

 ```c++
 // load map